lexogrine/hud-manager/README.md

     }]
 }
 ```
 Each value in the action input is a seperate button.
-To see how to listen for data from the HUD's side, please see this part of the CSGO React HUD documentation.
+To see how to listen for data from the HUD's side, please see "`panel.json API`" part of the CSGO React HUD documentation.
 #### keybinds.json
 This file is basically another way to communicate with the HUD.
 Let's look at the example file:
 ```json